 Read more about XACT Sverige here

 XACT Norden (UCITS ETF) also became a Nordic Swan Ecolabelled fund in 2019.
 The fund is an exchange-traded index fund and Its objective is to track the performance of the Handelsbanken Nordic ESG Index as closely as possible.
 The index consists of a selection of about 30 of the most traded equities on the Nordic stock exchanges that meet the sustainability requirements of the index.
 The sustainability requirements of the index provide for the inclusion of companies with high sustainability ratings as well as the exclusion of companies involved in controversial business operations.
 A minimum of 75% of the total market value in the fund must be invested in companies that have a “Prime” sustainability rating in accordance with the ISS Oekom Rating Methodology.

 The Sustainable Development Goals

 In September 2015, the UN’s General Assembly adopted Agenda 2030.
 This initiative includes 17 Sustainable Development Goals, with 169 sub-goals, with the aim of achieving a long-term, sustainable economic, social and environmental development that eradicates extreme poverty, reduces inequality and injustices in the world, and combats climate change.
-Consequently, Handelsbanken’s Sustainability Committee has analysed the 17 goals with the accompanying 169 sub-goals to determine which goals we will be focusing on in our business operations and how we can integrate these into our asset management operations within the framework of the previously described sub-areas over the Bank’s key issues.
+Consequently, Handelsbanken’s Sustainability Committee has analysed the 17 goals with the accompanying 169 sub-goals to determine which goals we will be focusing on in our business operations and how we can integrate these into our asset management operations.
 The analysis was conducted based on the degree of impact, both indirect and direct, identified risks and opportunities, as well as on the Bank’s most vital sustainability issues.
 As a result of the analysis, we will be focusing on the following six goals: